 The Center’s mission is to enhance the current and future public health workforce’s ability to effectively deliver the Essential Public Health Services (EPHS) to the populations of New York, New Jersey, Puerto Rico, and the U.S. Virgin Islands.
 Approximately, 25,000 public health workers in state and local health departments provide the EPHS in Region 2.
-In order to fulfill this mission, the Center works directly with each partner health department to tailor and target its efforts to meet the training needs of workers.
+In order to fulfill this mission, the Center works directly with each partner health department to tailor and target its efforts to meet the training needs of public health workers.
 Specifically, the Center:

 - Assesses the public health workforce’s needs at each affiliated health department and assists in the planning and development of training programs to meet identified needs